roseengineering/rffdtd/README.md

 is determined by the number of simulation steps.
 The minimum number of allowable steps is set to 2 * ntau * ndelay.

-Read s-parameters from a string in touchstone format, or return s-parameters as a string using the touchstone format.
+To read s-parameters from a string in touchstone format, or to return s-parameters as a string using the touchstone format,
+use:

 ```python
 f, s = rffdtd.read_touchstone(